 This General Order establishes standards of conduct that are consistent with the values and mission of the San Francisco Police Department and are expected of all department members.
 This order applies to all members, sworn and professional staff.
+Sections that reference members in this order are only applicable to sworn.
+Sections that reference employees in this order are applicable to civilian.
+Sections that reference members/employees are applicable to both sworn and civilian.
 All members/employees are responsible for knowing and complying with this Order.
 The standards contained in this policy are not intended to be an exhaustive list of requirements and prohibitions.
 In addition to the provisions listed herein, members are subject to all other provisions contained in Department General Orders, including DGO 3.01 Department Written Directives, as well as the San Francisco Police Commission rules and orders, and the Department's Statement of Incompatible Activities.